StrateimTech/Cezium/README.md

 # CEZIUM - External standalone Rust recoil script
 External hardware peripheral proxy cheat which provides recoil compensation by hooking into a keyboard and mouse & proxying it to a Host PC.

+# IMPORTANT NOTE: (06/02/22)
+As of 06/02/22 Facepunch released a new patch to the game updating the recoil of most weapons and their mechanics.
+The new mechanic involves randomization on bullet spread basically making this useless since its luck unless you legitimately cannot move your mouse.
+At the current moment I never planned on releasing Cezium privately or open source so the implementation of certain aspects such as the ASP.NET Frontend could be rewritten as its horrible.

+Side note...
+The library used to interact with linux device files (HIDAPI) will not be released.
+#

 # Features
 - Web interface
 - Web API for developers wanting to work with Cezium or make their own interface? ;)